0tso/pathfinding/docs/structure.md

 1. [A* search algorithm (Wikipedia)](https://en.wikipedia.org/wiki/A*_search_algorithm)
 2. "Online Graph Pruning for Pathfinding on Grid Maps", Harabor and Grastien, 2011
 3. \[Game AI Pro 2\] "JPS+: An Extreme A* Speed Optimization for Static Uniform Cost Grids", Rabin and Silva, 2015
+4. "The JPS Pathfinding System", Harabor and Grastien, 2012
+5. "Improving Jump Point Search", Harabor and Grastien, 2014

 ### Performance remarks
 I found out that the code that initializes the map state takes about 1000x more time than the pathfinding algorithms themselves for small distances; about 2000-6000 microseconds per run, which is an unacceptably long time.